 Acknowledging progress is vital to consolidate the momentum and keep yourself going.
 Either if you are working on your own or with a team, create a ritual to celebrate your wins.

-In a previous job, we had a large gong to celebrate progress.
-Every time you heard the gong, it meant that either an individual or a team had accomplished a quick-win.
+In a previous job, we had a giant gong to celebrate progress.
+Every time you heard the drum, it meant that either an individual or a team had accomplished a quick-win.
 The more times per day the instrument was played, the more energized we all felt.
 Celebrations are contagious — everyone wants to earn their turn to play the gong.

 4. Focus on the gain, not on the gap: